Alon Tal

 Alon Tal (אלון טל; born 12 July 1960) is an Israeli politician, academic and environmentalist.
-He was a member of the 24th Knesset between 2021 and 2022, representing the Blue and White political party; founder of the Israel Union for Environmental Defense and the Arava Institute for Environmental Studies; and co-founder of Ecopeace: Friends of the Earth–Middle East, This Is My Earth, the Israel Forum for Demography, Environment and Society, Aytzim: Ecological Judaism, and the Green Movement.
-Tal was appointed chair of the Department of Public Policy at Tel Aviv University in 2017.
+He was a member of the 24th Knesset between 2021 and 2022, representing the Blue and White political party; founder of the Israel Union for Environmental Defense and the Arava Institute for Environmental Studies; and co-founder of Ecopeace: Friends of the Earth–Middle East, This Is My Earth, Zafuf, the Israel Forum for Demography, Environment and Society, Aytzim: Ecological Judaism, and the Green Movement.
+Tal was appointed chair of the Department of Public Policy at Tel Aviv University in 2017 and in 2026 was a co-founder of the university's Center for Population Science.

 Early life

 Tal was born on July 12, 1960, and grew up in Raleigh, North Carolina, as Albert Rosenthal.
 He was active in the Young Judaea youth movement, served on its national executive board, and participated in its Israel program in 1977.
 After graduating from the University of North Carolina at Chapel Hill in 1980, he moved to Israel and enlisted in the Israeli army.
 He changed his name to Alon Tal after making aliyah to Israel and becoming an Israeli citizen.
 He served in the Nahal paratrooper division and saw action in the 1982 First Lebanon War.
 After his discharge, Tal attended Hebrew University Law School in Jerusalem.
 During his time at law school, Tal played saxophone and fiddle in the popular Jerusalem-based rock band, Liquid Plummer.
 In 1983 he began work as a legal intern in Israel's Environmental Protection Service (part of the Ministry of Interior) and subsequently clerked in the office of Israel's Attorney General, Yitzhak Zamir.
 In 1986, Tal returned to the U.S. and enrolled in the Harvard School of Public Health, where he studied Environmental Science and Public Policy.
 His doctoral dissertation, which was funded by the U.S. Environmental Protection Agency, analyzed state strategies to control agricultural nonpoint source pollution.